Pacífico (beer): History

 It was first brewed in 1900 when three Germans, Jorge Claussen, Germán Evers and Emilio Radostits opened a brewery, the Cerveceria del Pacífico, in Mazatlán.
 Its label includes a picture depicting a lifesaver encircling a ship's anchor superimposed over the port's lighthouse hill, known locally as "Cerro del Crestón."
 In Mazatlán, the beer is available in three different size bottles: "cuartitos" (6 USoz), "medias" (12 USoz), and "ballenas" (32 USoz).

 Alcohol content: 4.4 percent.
 "Clara" means clear, blonde, as opposed to "oscura" (dark).

-The Pacífico brewery was bought by Mexican brewing giant Grupo Modelo in 1954, which was later acquired by the Belgian-Brazilian Anheuser-Busch InBev company.
+The Pacífico brewery was bought by Mexican brewing giant Grupo Modelo in 1954, which was later acquired by the Belgian-Brazilian Anheuser-Busch InBev company in 2013.
+To satisfy the United States Department of Justice's antitrust concerns, Anheuser-Busch InBev transferred all United States distribution rights to Pacífico and Grupo Modelo's other brands to Constellation Brands.